Information about the

 in the Stapleton main lobby.
 Face coverings will be required at all times, following IUP guidelines.

-Stapleton and Stabley libraries will reopen Monday, August 24.
-Hours of operation will be
+Stapleton and Stabley libraries hours of operation will be

 Services available for the IUP community include